NguyenVuThe/CascadeTSRDet/README.md

 Check the teds.py for calculating the TEDS score.

 ## Citing

-Please cite our work if you think it is helpful:
 ```
 @article{xiao2025rethinking,
   title={Rethinking detection based table structure recognition for visually rich document images},